fanpero87/portfolio/README.md

 # Laravel 9 Portfolio App

+> **Initial Comment:**
+> This is a simple Laravel Application that works as my first attempt of doing a Portfolio page for myself.

-This is a Laravel app cloned from this [repo](https://github.com/thecodeholic/laravel9-tailwind-portfolio)
+This Laravel app was clone from this [Github Repo](https://github.com/thecodeholic/laravel9-tailwind-portfolio)

-We are using:
+This project is using the following tools:

 - [TailwindCSS](https://tailwindcss.com)
 - [AlpineJS](https://alpinejs.dev)
 - [TailGrids](https://tailgrids.com)
 - [Google Fonts](https://fonts.google.com/specimen/Roboto+Mono?query=Roboto+mono)

-We used Laravel Sail to deploy the app.
+I used Laravel Sail to deploy the app.
+It was as easy as to run the following:
-Just run the following to create a docker container running your Laravel app:

 ```bash
 curl -s "https://laravel.build/laravel9-portfilio" | bash
 ```

-Once the process is done, we can access the project folder and start the app:
+This will create a docker container running the app.
+From here, you can access the project folder and start the app like this:

 ```bash
 cd laravel9-portfilio